deruikong/PyinstallerGUI/README.txt

 BE SURE TO ADD PYTHON TO PATH!!!

-MS Windows(You can try it on other OS)
+MS Windows 64-bit(You can try it on other OS)

 Python2.x
 wxPython3.0